MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 ### Cybersecurity First Principles in this lesson

 * __Abstraction__: An abstraction is a representation of an object or concept.
 It could be something such as a door, a speedometer, or a data structure in computer science.
 Abstraction decouples the design from the implementation.
-The gauges in an automobile are an abstraction of the performance of a car.
+The gauges in an automobile are an abstraction of the performance of the car.
 A map is an abstraction of the earth.

 * __Modularization__: The concept of modularity is like building blocks.
 Each block (or module) can be put in or taken out from a bigger project.
 Each module has its own separate function that is interchangeable with other modules.